frazierTech/frazierTech/README.md

 repeated.
 In superMontyHall.c there is another variable int doorNum the effects the number of doors in game.

-It is recomended that int doorNum is at least 3 and int loopCount is as high as partical so there is a good sample size.
+It is recomended that int doorNum is at least 3 and int loopCount is as high as practicaly posable so there is a good sample size.
 (My computer can run the maxuim number(2147483647) that the int data type can hold)